 Sponsored content is a form of content marketing wherein you pay a specific price for new content to be created or written by an external publisher to promote your brand.
 This external publisher can either be a blogger or an agency.
 Sponsored content also usually includes phrases like “brought to you by,” “presented by,” or “sponsored by.”

 Since you’ll be entrusting the creation of content to an external content publisher, you’d want to make sure that you only associate with the best and most reliable in the industry.
+Those that deliver results.
 There are many agencies, such as

 How it benefits your branding